 St. Louis Children’s Friends Board member, Kelly Pimmel, posted in a Facebook infant leukemia support group about a presentation she had just seen at the Foundation’s annual “Friends Tea.”
 Even though Kelly and Emily were complete strangers and their paths had only crossed in this support group, Kelly recalled seeing Emily’s posts and made sure to tag her to ensure she saw that a Washington University physician at St. Louis Children’s, Jeff Bednarski, MD, PhD, was looking for patients to enroll in the NK1 trial — an experimental treatment for kids with Weston’s exact kind of AML.

 Emily called and left a message for Dr. Bednarski.
 “I rambled off his whole medical record on his voicemail,” she says.
 He called her back and said that Weston seemed like a good candidate and to send his medical records for review.
-While Weston’s doctors in Kansas City were weary of Weston surviving the trial, they said it was the family’s choice.
+While Weston’s doctors in Kansas City were leery of Weston surviving the trial, they said it was the family’s choice.

 Emily and Shane had to make some big decisions.
 “We decided to put it all on the line,” says Emily, and less than a month after first learning about the trial, Weston was on the way to St. Louis to begin the NK1 trial.

 A Trial is Born

 While creating new immunotherapies for diseases such as AML is complex, the NK1 Trial was formed off basic scientific research at Washington University School of Medicine.
 Megan Cooper, MD, PhD, Director of the Clinical Immunology program at Children's, discovered in her lab that taking Natural Killer (NK) cells and pre-exposing them to a stimulation-mimicking infection allows them perform their natural killing function better when called to duty a second time.
 Essentially — these cells have memory.